Sales tax-free products and services:

 You can register online through the Idaho Secretary of State’s Office.

-You need to provide information by the company:
+You need to provide information from the company:

 – Physical and mailing addresses of business